Anparcus/Anparcus/README.md

 - 👋 Hi, I’m @Anparcus
 - 👀 I’m interested in learn code :P
-- 🌱 I’m currently learning Wordpress hooks taxomites
+- 🌱 I’m currently learning Wordpress hooks taxonomy
 - 💞️ I’m looking to collaborate on Ecogreen Reuse
 - 📫 How to reach me Some idea!